 Here's the thing though - you're pregnant!
 It's hard to wait even an hour to eat when you're growing a human.
 So, try to wait at least an hour to avoid getting sick again and using up a bunch of energy so soon, then follow these steps to reintroduce liquids:

 - To start, you should literally measure out the amount you're putting in, around two tablespoons or just a small splash into your cup.

 If vomiting returns you need to start the cycle over.
 Remember that this is a virus and even though it feels like you're going to die, this won't last forever.
-That's what I kept telling myself in my fevered state as I puked all over our shower (my husband was on the toilet.
-It wasn't ideal).
+That's what I kept telling myself in my fevered state as I puked all over our shower while my husband occupied our toilet.

 What you drink after vomiting is just as important as how you drink it.
-Ya can't just go sipping anything (and you probably aren't in the mood to anyway).
-Here are some safe ideas for liquids:
+You can't just go sipping anything (and you probably aren't in the mood to anyway).

 - Coconut water (not coconut milk).
 This stuff is pretty plain to taste and full of electrolytes but low on sugar.

-- Pedialyte.
-If coconut water isn't your think try Pedialyte, doesn't matter what flavor but I prefer the purple stuff because it has a lighter taste than some of the other ones.
-Again, full of electrolytes but low on sugar.
+- Pedialyte or a children's electrolyte solution (I usually get the store brand version from Target or WalMart because it's a little cheaper and bonus - these places have drive up service available).
+If coconut water isn't your thing, try Pedialyte.
+It doesn't matter what flavor but I prefer the purple stuff because it has a lighter taste than some of the other ones.
+Again, full of electrolytes but low on sugar and easy to digest.

 - Broth.
 If you feel like you can stomach some broth, this is a liquid with a bit of sustenance to help you regain your strength.

 Once You've Kept One of Those Liquids Down You Can Incorporate:

 - Ice chips These aren't exactly ideal as your first liquid after getting sick because there are no electrolytes but ice chips are soothing after you get some electrolytes back into your system.